icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [FloodFactor](https://firststreet.org/flood-factor/) - Provided by the First Street Foundation, this tool makes it easy to determine if a property has flooded from major events in the past, is currently at risk, and how that risk changes over time.
 It can also help estimate damage costs associated with flooding.

+### Urban Observation

+- [Numina](https://numina.co/) - Utilizes edge computing devices that measures all kinds of curb-level activity.
+Anonymously and in aggregate, Numina delivers the volume counts, paths, and traffic behaviors of travelers and objects in streets.
+- [Transoft](https://safety.transoftsolutions.com/) - Transfoft ITS Safety solutions utilize computer vision to identify 'near-miss' behavior on streets.
+This technology was featured Planning Magazine in the [Art of Learning by Example](https://www.planning.org/planning/2020/oct/art-of-learning-by-example/).
+- [Automotus](https://www.automotus.co/) - Computer vision based platform that helps cities, airports, fleets, and businesses monitor the curb in real time.
+Enables curbside management policies that increase revenue while making streets less congested, more sustainable, and more equitable.

 ### Travel Behavior

 - [Replica](https://replicahq.com/platform) -  Replica is a data platform providing rich origin-destination, spend, and scenario impact analysis based on an activity based modeling process.